WEBSITES & BLOGS

-Initiated as a way to report & share on health & wellness trends in New York City, Well + Good’s content were so good and relatable that they had gone global.
+Initiated as a way to report & share on health & wellness trends in New York City, Well + Good’s content was so good and relatable that it had gone global.

-From food & nutrition, fitness, to travel and relationships, Well + Good covers just about any topic that has to do with living a healthy lifestyle – inside & out!
+From food & nutrition to fitness, to travel and relationships, Well + Good covers just about any topic that has to do with living a healthy lifestyle – inside & out!

 Serena also regularly hosts IG live events & Clubhouse rooms where she shares useful insights and tips relating to health & wellness.
 If you’re on the app, be sure to follow her clubs Serena Loves & Culinary Alchemy – they certainly won’t disappoint!

-And as it turns out, there are plenty of people like me who considers themselves ‘sleep junkies’ (Arianna Huffington included).
+And as it turns out, there are plenty of people like me who consider themselves ‘sleep junkies’ (Arianna Huffington included).

-BetterHelpFind it challenging to find counselling or therapy that suits your needs?
+BetterHelpFind it challenging to find counseling or therapy that suits your needs?
 BetterHelp may just be what you’ve been looking for.

-Offering access to mental health professionals (licensed & accredited) ranging from psychologists, marriage & family therapists, clinical social workers, and board licensed professional counsellors, this website aims to make it easy to find affordable professional help you need.
+Offering access to mental health professionals (licensed & accredited) ranging from psychologists, marriage & family therapists, clinical social workers, and board licensed professional counselors, this website aims to make it easy to find the affordable professional help you need.